 Travel is a great ticket purchase process, and consumers expect the payment process to be perfect, fast and secure.
 With a selection of credit and / or debit cards in our physical wallet and applications such as PayPal that make up our digital wallet, travelers are expected to be able to choose how to pay for flights and hotels.

 Expenses at the destination are a different matter - entry to museums, taxi or subway fares - tend to be smaller, spontaneous purchases.
-But again, consumer preferences dictate how travel companies operate at their destination, especially when these destinations attract an international audience.
-One of the reasons behind Uber's global expansion is the fact that the app serves as a de facto digital wallet for transportation when users are leaving home.
-Comfort prevails.
+But again, consumer preferences dictate how tourism companies operate at the destination, especially when these destinations attract an international audience.
+One reason behind Uber's global expansion is that the app serves as a de facto digital wallet for transportation when users are away from home.
+Comfort comes first.

-Most international hotel chains have realized that Chinese guests making purchases will want to use Alipay.
-However, there are more than 300 different ways of paying travelers.
-The fintech sector - financial technology - helps providers by offering payment gateways and easier access to the platforms that travelers use.
+Most international hotel chains have realized that Chinese shoppers will want to use Alipay.
+However, there are more than 300 different ways to pay travelers.
+The fintech sector - financial technology - helps providers by providing payment gateways and easier access to the platforms that travelers use.

-Travel agents - be they retail, business or online agents - have a role to play in helping travelers understand how payments work when they arrive at their destination.
+Travel agents - whether retail, business or online - have a role to play in helping travelers understand how payments work when they arrive at their destination.